utiasDSL/gym-pybullet-drones/README.md

 # NOTE
-This repository is actively developed, please `git pull` frequently and feel free to open new [issues](https://github.com/utiasDSL/gym-pybullet-drones/issues) for any undesired, unexpected, or (presumably) incorrect behavior
+This repository's `master` branch is actively developed, please `git pull` frequently and feel free to open new [issues](https://github.com/utiasDSL/gym-pybullet-drones/issues) for any undesired, unexpected, or (presumably) incorrect behavior.
+Thanks 🙏

 # gym-pybullet-drones